jhuang672/fish/README.md

 ### Who do I talk to? ###

-* The project was originated and is actively maintained by Jiangeng Huang <huangj@ucsc.edu>
+* The project was originated and is actively maintained by Jiangeng Huang <huangj@vt.edu>